abhishektripathi66/DSA/src/algorithms/sortingalgorithms/selectionsort/SelectionSort.md

 Advantages:

-✅ Simple and easy to implement.✅ Makes minimum number of swaps.
+✅ Simple and easy to implement.
+✅ Makes minimum number of swaps.
+✅ Does less memory writes compared to QuickSort, Merge Sort, Insertion Sort, etc But cycle sort is optimal in terms of memory writes.
+✅ Basic idea for Heap Sort

 Limitations:

 ❌ Inefficient on large datasets.

+❌ Not stable

 Use Cases: